Caffeinix/esbuild_ts_template/README.md

 **Q: Is this template suitable for developing a TypeScript module?**

-A: Not as configured by default, no, but some changes to the [tsconfig.json](tsconfig.json) should get you there.
+A: Not by default, no. The default configuration is appropriate for building an application designed to be run in the browser.
+That said, some changes to the [tsconfig.json](tsconfig.json) should get you there.